Sonull/Predicting-the-price-of-a-house-in-King-County-WA---United-States-of-America/README.md

 * Since p-value < alpha (0.05), we reject the null hypothesis and conclude that the correlation coefficient is significant.
 That is, there is evidence to suggest that there is significant positive correlation between the number of bedrooms and the price of the house at 5% level of significance

-# Correlation between 'price' and 'bathrooms'
+# Correlation between price and number of bathrooms
 ![Scatter4](https://github.com/Sonull/Price-Prediction-using-Multiple-Linear-Regression/blob/master/Codes/Scatter4.png)

 ![scatter4](https://github.com/Sonull/Price-Prediction-using-Multiple-Linear-Regression/blob/master/Visualization/scatter4.png)